 Time is Money

 No matter what system you choose you are going to need to make an accurate measurement of the area to be heated.
 Do this measurement upfront and you have all the information you need to select the standard or custom Heatlay mat of your choice.
-Choose a cable or open weave system and your work has just begun.

 Few if any cable or open weave manufacturers’ mention the time involved in planning and installing their products.
 Fewer still mention the fact that it may take 2 or 3 attempts to get the cable or open weave mat to fit the area properly.

-Applying mortar over cables or open weave mats requires significant time and care.
+Applying mortar over open weave mats requires significant time and care.
 If not done properly the heating wires will shift or pop-up leading to subsequent tile problems.
 The process for installing Heatlay’s mat is much different, mortar is troweled onto a bare floor and the mats are simply pressed into the material.
 The membrane backing provides a clean smooth tiling surface.

 If all the costs of a floorwarming system installation are considered, you will quickly see how Heatlay’s mat system simply becomes the best choice available.